pnp/PnP/Samples/OutlookNotificationsAPI.WebAPI/README.md

 The key source code files in this project are the following:

 - `OutlookNotificationsAPI.WebAPI\Controllers\NotifyController.cs` - the Web API Controller containing the single POST method (handling both validation and notification requests).
+- `OutlookNotificationsAPI.WebAPI\Controllers\HomeController.cs` - the Web API Controller containing the registration action that configures the subscription for notifications.
 - `OutlookNotificationsAPI.WebAPI\Models\ResponseModel.cs` - represents the collection of entities sent in the notification request to your listener service (Web API).
 - `OutlookNotificationsAPI.WebAPI\Models\NotificationModel.cs` - represents the notification entity sent to your listener service (Web API).
 - `OutlookNotificationsAPI.WebAPI\Models\ResourceDataModel.cs` - represents the entity (i.e. mail, contact, event) that has triggered a change.
 This is a navigation property.